uncertainty-toolbox/uncertainty-toolbox/README.md

 ## Citation

-If you use this toolbox, please consider citing one of the papers that lead to its development:
+If you use this toolbox, please consider citing one of the papers that led to its
+development:
 ```
 @article{tran2020methods,
   title={Methods for comparing uncertainty quantifications for material property predictions},